 Within twenty minutes of crossing into Utah, the light winds began to build.
 As we’d experienced yesterday, the winds were blowing perpendicular to our route.
 While better than headwinds, the winds were still taking what should have been relatively flat road and making it as hard as a steep climb.
 Our introduction to Utah was not going very well.

 We began taking turns acting as a wind break for each other.
-One of us would right on the right-most edge of the road and the other one would right to the left and slightly behind the other.
+One of us would right on the right-most edge of the road and the other one would ride to the left and slightly behind the other.
 We weren’t exactly drafting off the other person, but at least the person on the left didn’t have to work quite so hard.
 We couldn’t ride too close because wind gusts made it impossible to keep a straight line and we didn’t want to side swipe each other.
 We weren’t too worried about riding side by side along this road because there was so little car traffic.
 If 50 was the loneliest highway, what was this one?

 Within a few hours of starting our ride, cycling quickly moved from hard to daunting.
 But we were making progress.
 It was just so frustrating that the “easy” part of the ride was so challenging and we still had three peaks to climb: Halfway (6,309 feet), Wah Wah (6,723 feet) and Frisco (6,460 feet).